cube-js/cube/docs/content/Configuration/Config.md

 ### scheduledRefreshTimeZones

-All time based calculations performed within Cube.js are timezone-aware.
-Using this property you can specify timezones in [TZ Database Name](https://en.wikipedia.org/wiki/Tz_database) format e.g. `America/Los_Angeles`.
+All time-based calculations performed within Cube.js are timezone-aware.
+Using this property you can specify multiple timezones in
+[TZ Database Name](https://en.wikipedia.org/wiki/Tz_database) format e.g. `America/Los_Angeles`.
 The default value is `UTC`.

 Can be also set using `CUBEJS_SCHEDULED_REFRESH_TIMEZONES` env variable.